 – Helping out with cleaning the dog boxes

 – Assisting with their intake of medicines

 – Other day-to-day tasks as appropriate

-A supplementary fee of €200 applies to participants under 18 years old.
-For more information, go to the youth section.
+A supplement of €200 applies to participants under 18.
+For further information, please visit the youth area.

 The house also has an outdoor swimming pool, 3 kitchens and 3 living rooms (one per floor), a large dining room and a private outdoor garden for relaxing moments.
 Volunteers will have the chance to live in a peaceful area, surrounded by lush vegetation, near a small Buddhist temple away from the main tourist areas of Galle.
 A small but important bonus: the beach is only a 5-minute walk away!

 – From the age of 18.

 – Intermediate level of English (understand instructions, able to communicate).